Security, in the context of a Cloudify Manager, means securing communication with the Cloudify Manager and controlling who

-You can also change the manager certificate by replacing the files under
+You can also change the manager certificate by using the replace methods under

-In order to update the certificate in the cli-profile, you’ll need to run the following command:
+In order to update the certificate in the CLI profile, run the following command:

 cfy profile set --rest-certificate CA_CERT_PATH

-In case you renew the certificate, just update it in the manager, under /etc/cloudify/ssl.
+In case you renew the certificate, update it on the manager by using the replace methods under

 Additional Security Information

 - All services required by Cloudify run under the Cloudify (and not root) user in the manager VM.
 The only exception is the parent process of Nginx, which runs as root in order to enable use of port 80.
 It is not recommended to change this behavior.

 - A secrets store is implemented inside the Cloudify PostgreSQL database, which provides a tenant-wide variable store.